 Vibration in Physics

 Introductory physics often talks about "ideal materials" in which vibrations, once started, persist indefinitely.
 Vibrations in "real materials" eventually fade away due to damping effects, which ultimately convert the vibration energy to heat.
 You can show the effect of damping just by tapping a glass; initially the sound is relatively loud, but dies away quickly because the energy of the vibration is lost mostly to creating the sound you hear when you tap the glass.
 Some of that energy also goes into producing a very slight temperature increase in the glass itself.

 Vibrations and Waves

 Sound vibrations and ground vibrations are typically very complex in their wave structure, being comprised of multiple components of different frequencies.
 But, they still look like waves, albeit seemingly irregular ones, when visualized with the proper equipment (see the illustration above for a seismograph trace of the wave structure of a single short ground vibration caused by impact on the ground).
-A more detailed description of vibration phenomena can be found in almost any college-level physics text.
+A more detailed description of wave phenomena can be found in almost any college-level physics text.

 Seismographs for earthquake measurement are somewhat different from those used for man-made ground vibration measurements like the blasting seismograph above.
 In part, this is because they must be able to measure a far greater range of ground vibration intensities than those produced by human activities.
-This is the reason that the "Richter Scale", used to describe the intensity of earthquakes, is both "open-ended" (i.e. having no upper limit) and exponential, meaning that every unit increase in Richter intensity indicates an energy involved which is ten times greater than the next lower one.
+This is the reason that the "Richter Scale", used to describe the source energy ("intensity") of earthquakes, is both "open-ended" (i.e. having no upper limit) and exponential, meaning that every unit increase in Richter intensity indicates an energy which is ten times greater than the next lower one.
 You can learn more about ground vibration measurement and scales in the CVDG Pro section, Vibration Measures.
 In spite of their design differences, the purpose for both kinds of seismographs is the same - to provide a reliable record of ground movement.

 Vibration and Damage

 Note that the vibration energy spreads in all directions, even though it does not spread equally in all directions, unless the transmission is through a single isotropic material.
 However, most materials, especially the ground, are anything but isotropic.
 Different types of rock and soil transmit vibrations differently, in intensity, frequency, and speed.
 Clay soils, because of their greater coherence, transmit vibration more efficiently than sandy or loamy soils.
-Even soils with different amounts of moisture can behave differently in vibration transmission.7 Differences in vibration transmission and reflection in rock are pretty well-understood by geologists, particularly those at oil companies.
+Even soils with different amounts of moisture can behave differently in vibration transmission.
+Differences in vibration transmission and reflection in rock are pretty well-understood by geologists, particularly those at oil companies.
 They use such differences in a geophysical technique called "seismic profiling" to reveal underlying rock structures and search for possible oil deposits.

 Causes of Man-made Vibration

 Most people know that vibration can be produced in many different ways and transmitted through all kinds of different materials.
-However, most kinds of man-made vibrations, including those caused by people walking on floors in a house, are too small in intensity, last for too short a time and/or affect too small an area to be of much concern in causing damage to a structure.
+However, most kinds of man-made vibrations, including those caused by people walking on floors in a house, are too small in intensity, last for too short a time and/or affect too small an area to be of much concern in causing significant damage to an entire structure.
 From the standpoint of damage to structures, there are only three important sources of man-made vibration: blasting, operation of heavy equipment and, in some extreme cases, traffic and other transportation.

-Much of the scientific literature of vibration effects is based on mine blasting, because such damage effects were recognized earlier in mining than in construction.
+Much of the scientific literature of vibration effects is based on surface mine blasting, because damage effects were recognized earlier in mine blasting vibration than in construction.
 The mining vibration studies provide much useful information on vibration effects, even though they are not directly useful in estimating likelihood of damage from construction activities.
-Vibrations from construction operations are increasingly being recognized as causes of damage to homes and other structures.
-In many ways, they are more worrisome than blasting, because of their much longer vibration durations and lower frequency component distributions, magnifying resonance and fatigue effects in a house.
+An introduction to blasting and the vibrations it produces can be found in the CVDG Blasting Vibrations chapter.

 Ground Vibration and Homes

-Hard materials like rock, or to a somewhat lesser extent, a home, transmit passing vibrations well.
+Hard materials like rock, or to a somewhat lesser extent, a home, transmit passing vibrations well, in the sense that they damp (attenuate) vibrations less efficiently than soil.
 If the vibration is sufficiently large or continues long enough, they will be damaged, since all real materials possess limited strengths.

-One can decrease ("mitigate") vibration transmission and buildup, usually by directing the vibration to a flexible material which can move without damage, and thereby, convert the vibration energy to movement and, ultimately, to heat.
+One can decrease vibration transmission and buildup, usually by directing the vibration to a flexible material which can move without damage, thereby, converting the vibration energy to movement and, ultimately, to heat.
 There are many examples of this approach in our everyday world.
 Many cars use shock absorbers of various sorts filled with gas or liquid.
 Vibrations from the wheels are transmitted into the shock absorber, where most of the intensity is absorbed in the movement of the fill material.
 Most car engines are mounted on large blocks of special rubber, which move slightly while the engine is running, absorbing the engine vibrations.
 These approaches are also used, to some degree, in earthquake-proofing large buildings in earthquake-prone zones, albeit on a huge scale.

 I hope that this short tutorial on vibration and its effects will help you in reading and using to best advantage the rest of the CVDG, in either the free Edition for Homeowners, available in part online or in full in a free downloadable PDF file, or the much more extensive Professional Edition.
 Although a full scientific understanding of vibration and its effects can be quite involved, the basic concepts are within the understanding of most people.
-If you have construction-caused vibration damage or are concerned about that possibility, the CVDG will help you understand the issues, evaluate your position and deal with those who may have caused the damage.
+If you have construction-caused vibration damage or are concerned about that possibility, the CVDG will help you understand the issues, evaluate your position and work with those who may have caused the damage.

 Send e-mail to email@example.com with your questions or comments about this web site.